naddison36/tx2uml/README.md

   -l, --noLogDetails            Hide log details emitted from contract events. (default: false) -t, --noTxDetails             Hide transaction details like nonce, gas and tx fee (default: false) -x, --noDelegates             Hide delegate calls from proxy contracts to their implementations and calls to deployed libraries. (default: false)
+  -a, --noAddresses <value>     Hide calls to contracts in a list of comma separated addresses with a 0x prefix.
   -k, --etherscanKey            Etherscan API key.
 Register your API key at https://etherscan.io/myapikey -d, --depth <value>           Limit the transaction call depth.
   -v, --verbose                 run with debugging statements (default: false)